xixianykus/mk/content/blog/2019-12-02-getting-there.md

 ---
-title: Progress and To Do's
+title: CMS Progress and To Do's
+linktitle: CMS Progress
 date: 2019-12-02T21:02:42.251Z
 summary: Quick post to check the summary frontmatter is working
+tags: [CMS]
+# draft: true
 ---

 Pretty much everything working now.
 The live preview works as does the delayed publishing / draft mode.

 There is a save button that you use first.
 Then there is the *set status* dropdown on the right with 3 options: